JimJam

-JimJam is an international children's preschool television channel which originally launched in Italy on Sky in 2006.
+JimJam is an international children's preschool television channel operated by AMC Networks International Central and Northern Europe, which originally launched in Italy on Sky in 2006.

 JimJam is available across Europe and Africa.

 History

 JimJam was launched on 1 October 2006.
 In September 2007, HIT Entertainment and Chellomedia (European content division of Liberty Global, currently AMC Networks International) formed a joint venture to run a children's channel.
 The channel was advertised as international, with plans to start cable and satellite broadcast in Western and Eastern Europe and then expand broadcasting worldwide (outside the UK, Ireland, US and Canada).

-The channel was expanded to Central and Eastern Europe in November 2007.
-By May 2008, JimJam launched in the Netherlands and Switzerland.

-By 2010, the channel had been broadcast in over 50 territories in Europe, the Middle East, Asia and Africa.
-By August 2010, HIT Entertainment withdrew from the JimJam joint venture, leaving JimJam wholly owned by Chello Zone.
+The channel was expanded to Central and Eastern Europe in November 2007 on UPC Broadband.
+By March 2008, JimJam launched in the Netherlands and Switzerland, and continued expansion through MENA on Showtime Arabia and Russia and Bulgaria in July.
+In November 2008, it launched in Southeast Asia.
+On 28 November 2008, it launched in Portugal.
+In January 2010, the channel launched in Israel on Yes, and in 2012, Hot launched the Russian-language version in the country.
+By 2010, the channel had been broadcast in over 50 territories in Europe, the Middle East and Asia.
+In August 2010, HIT Entertainment withdrew from the JimJam joint venture, leaving JimJam wholly owned by Chello Zone.
 HIT Entertainment was supposed to keep providing content for JimJam.

 By 2013, JimJam was available to an audience of 17 million subscribers in 13 languages.
 The channel has been broadcast in over 60 territories in Europe, the Middle East, East Asia and Africa, with seven feeds and four localized versions.

+In Poland, JimJam CEE and Polsat formed a joint-venture in 2009 and progressively replaced JimJam by Polsat JimJam across providers in the country, which used to have the same schedule until it progressively became localized.
+On 13 February 2023, Polsat sold its shares in Polsat JimJam Limited to AMCNI.
+Stanisław Janowski, President of Polsat's Management Board, explained the decision by the wear and tear of the formula.
+The channel, however, continues to operate under the name Polsat JimJam and the Polsat Media office is still responsible for advertising sales.

+It expanded to Africa in April 2012 in English and in November 2012 in Portuguese.
+On 1 August 2016, it relaunched across the MENA region as a BeIN exclusive.

-JimJam closed in Asia-Pacific on 9 December 2014, Italy on 30 June 2015, in Austria, Germany, Switzerland, Belgium, France and the Netherlands on 1 March 2018, Cyprus, Greece, Middle East and North Africa on 1 January 2020, in the CIS Nations on 10 March 2022, and in Portugal on 1 July 2022.
+JimJam closed in Asia-Pacific on 9 December 2014, Italy on 30 June 2015, in Switzerland and Austria on 31 December 2017, Belgium and the Netherlands on 1 March 2018, in the CIS Nations on 10 March 2022, and in Portugal on 1 July 2022.
+However, the Portuguese language feed is still available for Angola and Mozambique on DStv which also have the English language channel.

+A dedicated Lithuanian version was launched on 29 August 2012.

+In 2018, JimJam was rebranded with a new logo and three mascots, Jim, Jam and Star.

 A dedicated Hungarian version was launched on 1 January 2020.

 A dedicated Romanian version was launched on 1 March 2020.

-Programming

-As of December 2022, the following programmes air on JimJam: